 - Overseeing compliance with the company's Code of Ethics.

-Mandate for the Board of Directors
+Mandate of the Board of Directors

 Corporate Governance Guidelines